Jarrell Miller: Rise up the ranks

 Miller had his first fight of 2016 on January 23 at the Casino Del Sol in Tucson, Arizona, for the interim WBA-NABA heavyweight title against Donovan Dennis (12–2, 10 KOs).
 Miller defeated Dennis when the fight was called by the referee at 2:31 of the 7th round.
-In the post-fight interview, Miller called out then IBF champion Charles Martin, WBC champion Deontay Wilder, Unified world champion Tyson Fury and Anthony Joshua.
+In the post-fight interview, Miller called out then IBF champion Charles Martin, WBC champion Deontay Wilder, Unified world champion Anthony Joshua.
 Miller took full distinction as NABA champion on February 1, after Shannon Briggs was stripped of the title.

 It was announced that Miller, who was now ranked WBO #11, WBA #12 and IBF #15, would next fight on May 27, at the Seneca Niagara Resort & Casino in Niagara Falls, New York against Nick Guivas (12–3–2, 9 KOs) for the vacant WBO NABO Heavyweight title, previously held by Charles Martin.
 Miller kept his unbeaten run intact as he knocked out the over-matched Guivas in the 2nd-round.
 Miller used power shots to the body of Guivas to knock him down four times in the fight, with two of the knockdowns coming in the 1st round.
 Referee Dick Pakozdi stopped the fight officially at 1:26 of the 2nd round with Miller claiming the vacant title.
 In the post-fight interview, Miller again called out top heavyweights Wladimir Klitschko, Tyson Fury, Anthony Joshua and Deontay Wilder.